 Exclusive Offers & Latest News

-Iceland is renowned for its wild, rugged beauty.
-The interior of the island is largely covered in lava fields, which provide a hauntingly eerie yet tremendously beautiful alienesque landscape.
+Iceland’s beauty is wild and rugged.
+The interior of the island is largely lava fields, which provide a hauntingly eerie yet tremendously beautiful alienesque landscape.
 Human settlement is concentrated around the island’s edges, where the might of the sea meets dramatic cliffs and green moorlands.
 It’s a haven for wildlife, photographers, and nature enthusiasts alike!
 Often at night, the sublime vistas of Iceland are lit by the flashing curtains of the Aurora Borealis.

-Those who wish to explore (and who wouldn’t?) should be warned that you will probably need a car to take in a lot of Iceland’s best locations.
+Those who wish to explore (and who wouldn’t?) will probably need a car to take in Iceland’s best locations.
 You don’t need a special international driving license if your country is an EU member state, but you will need to have your vehicle properly insured.
 Alternatively, there are tour buses which run to many of Iceland’s most incredible areas!

 Iceland maybe a newbie as far as European settlements go, but its culture is still quite ancient.
 The first settlers made landfall in Iceland in the ninth century AD.
 They were Scandinavian explorers – ‘Vikings’, if you will – searching for new land, as the tribal and political situation in their native Scandinavia was going through a time of change.